traupach/wrf_lrf_les/README.md

 	- load wind profiles and assign relaxation tendencies to U and V if required.
 	- load T and q profiles and relax in stratosphere if required.
 - `WRFV3/dyn_em/module_first_rk_step_part2.F` - updated function calls:
+	- added include statements so that halo and periodic communications are calculated for `RURELAXTEN` and `RVRELAXTEN` fields.
 	- updated call to `calculate_phy_tend` to pass new tendencies.
 	- updated call to `phy_bc` to pass new (wind) tendencies.
 	- updated call to `update_phy_ten` to pass new tendencies.